University Preparation Program

-The UPP is a bridging course- this means that it will help you to:
+The UPP is an enabling course - this means that it will help you to:

 To complete UPP you will undertake eight units - six core units and two elective units.
-These units cover the essential skills and knowledge you will need to perform successfully at first-year university level.
-Successful completion of the UPP will qualifying you to meet the General Entry Requirements for a University of Tasmania undergraduate degree or associate degree in University College.
+These units cover the essential skills and knowledge you will need to perform successfully at the first-year university level.
+Successful completion of the UPP will qualify you to meet the General Entry Requirements for a undergraduate degree or associate degree at the University of Tasmania.

 For more detailed information, please visit the Course and Unit Handbook.

 This is an open access program for domestic students.
 Proficiency in English language, reading and writing are recommended (Year 10 level).